mimiyin/choreographic-interventions-s20/README.md

 ### Introduction to Pathways
    * Can a pathway be expressive?
-   * What are all the different kinds of pathways?
-   * What are all the ways to interact with a pathway?
    * How do you choreograph pathways in drawings?
-   * How do you choreograph pathways in code?

 ### Resources
    * [Espaece](https://www.youtube.com/watch?v=OxtGWGQOTZM)